TRIQS/dft_tools/doc/guide/SrVO3.rst

 Note that this script performs 15 DMFT cycles, but does not check for convergence.
 Of course, it would be possible to build in convergence criteria.
-A simple check for convergence can be also done if you store multiple quantities of each iteration and analyze the convergence by hand.
+A simple check for convergence can be also done if you store multiple quantities of each iteration and analyse the convergence by hand.
 In general, it is advisable to start with a lower statistics (less measurements), but then increase it at a point close to converged results (e.g. after a few initial iterations).
 This helps to keep computational costs low during the first iterations.